 Samaritans Purse ~ Operation Christmas Child

 Operation Christmas Child is in full swing again this year.
 Specially designed shoe boxes marked boy or girl are available in the sanctuary foyer.
 Enclosed in each box you'll find an envelope in which to place $9 for shipping ( checks should be payable to Samaritans Purse) and a list of do's and don'ts for packing your box.
 If you have any questions please contact Vicki Campbell or Trish Johnson.
+Thanks to everyone who packed a shoebox for Samaritan's Purse.
+We received over 100 shoeboxes!

 Veteran's Homeless Shelter